 Other H2 blockers available on prescription include:

 The above three drugs are not commonly prescribed in the UK.
+Supply of the above drugs has been disrupted due to higher demand caused by ranitidine recalls.

 Lifestyle changes such as weight loss can reduce episodes of heartburn.
 Other lifestyle modifications to consider include: